Study Engineering at Harvard University

 The University is located in Cambridge and the campus is spread across 209 acres.
 The University campus is home to Radcliffe Institute for Advanced Study, five museums, and two theaters.
 The University’s library system is said to be the largest library system in the world and has 18 million volumes along with millions of manuscripts, serial titles, and photographs.

 The University offers every conceivable state-of-the-art facilities to students.

 Harvard University offers on-campus accommodation to students and has multiple dormitories for this purpose.
-On-campus residence is a vital part of student life at the University and we recommend you to choose it.
+The on-campus residence is a vital part of student life at the university and we recommend you to choose it.
 Those who wish to stay off-campus can get administrative assistance too.

 Faculty and pedagogy:

 No amount of praise will be enough for the faculty of Harvard!
 At The School of Engineering and Applied Sciences, which has 86 full-time faculty on staff, there are no specific academic departments.
 Hence, professors research and teach across several disciplines.